chariz/mediawiki-extensions-Details/README.md

 Remember that the content comes **before** the parameters when using `{{#tag:…}}`.

 ## Compatibility

 Supports MediaWiki 1.41 and later.
-(Likely will work on earlier versions, but not officially tested or supported.)

 Browser support is required for collapsible content to work: